yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 5. Specify the following information:

     - Resource group: **CloudShopRG**
-    - Apps Subnet ID: **Resource ID of the Apps subnet in VNET1, from Resource Explorer**
+    - Apps Subnet ID: **Resource ID of the Apps subnet in VNET1, from Resource Explorer**.

     ![The custom deployment blade is displayed with CloudShopRG as the resource group and West US 2 as the location.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/web-deploy.png "Custom deployment")